kwhitley/treeize/README.md

 ### Fast Mode

-Setting the options `{ fast: true }` enables Fast Mode.
+Setting the option `{ fast: true }` enables Fast Mode.
 In this mode, the column/attribute signature is pulled from the first row and applied to all other rows.
 This makes the algorithm about 30% faster for a large data set by not having to fully analyze the pathing of each row.
 Only use this when you are certain each row contains identical column/attribute names.

 _This is set to `false` by default for backwards compatibility, and to embrace more complicated data sets (where the attributes may be different for each row)._

+### Node Pruning

+Setting the option `{ prune: true }` enables Pruning Mode, courtesy of [@EvanK](https://github.com/EvanK).
+As he points out, complex joins can often leave a slew of blank or nulled branches.
+Enabling Prune Mode removes those, leaving only populated fields.
+Big thanks for the complete PR (with tests)!

 ## Examples